 Mary was a sickly child but she was born with the prospect of one day becoming Queen.
 She was the first child to survive from Henry’s first wife, Catherine of Aragon.
-Those lofty hopes of succession were soon dashed when Henry voided his marriage to Catherine in 1533.
-Before the marriage was voided various European princes were lined up as potential suitors for Mary, but they immediately withdrew themselves from consideration when Mary was disinherited.
-She was humiliatingly reduced to a lady-in-waiting for her younger half-sister, Elizabeth.
+Her lofty hopes of succession were soon dashed when Henry voided his marriage to Catherine in 1533.
+Before the marriage was voided, various European princes were lined up as potential suitors for Mary.
+They immediately withdrew themselves from consideration once Mary was disinherited.
+She was humiliated and reduced to a mere lady-in-waiting for her younger half-sister, Elizabeth.
 Mary’s frustrations with her father grew, which is why it was a surprise when Henry VIII declared on his deathbed that Mary would be second in line to the throne if Edward should die.
 Suddenly, Mary’s political ambitions were reignited.

 Perhaps Mary’s greatest failure in this respect is best summarized by Winston Churchill: “In vain the Queen strove to join English interests to those of the Spanish state.
 She had married to make England safe for Catholicism, and she had sacrificed what little personal happiness she could hope for to this dream.
 As the wife of the King of Spain, against the interests of her kingdom, and against the advice of prudent counsellors… she allowed herself to be dragged into war with France, and Calais, the last possession of the English upon the Continent, fell without resistance.
 This national disgrace, this loss of the symbol of the power and glory of medieval England, bit deep into the hearts of the people and into the conscience of the Queen” (260).